-My overarching aim too, is that you learn to become your own therapist – healing will be life-long and new wounds can appear out of the blue.
-Many existing impacts will shrink but have a tendency to recur to some degree given certain triggering situations or levels of stress and anxiety, so self-observation and management is vital.
+My aim too is that you will learn to become your own therapist – many of these impacts will shrink but some have a tendency to re-occur given certain triggering situations or levels of stress and anxiety, so self-observation and management is vital.

-What I am able to do is recognise the traits and the impacts on you that indicate a person is on the narcissistic spectrum.
-In the hundreds of client stories that I have heard, there are striking similarities, with particular behaviours and even phrases that signal to me a narcissist is involved.
-It goes without saying that if I don’t believe a person is a narcissist, I will say so.
+I am not qualified to make a clinical diagnosis of narcissism or NPD.
+What is within my remit is to recognise the behavioural traits that indicate a person is higher on the narcissistic spectrum, or has NPD.
+In the hundreds of client stories that I have heard to date, there are striking similarities, with particular behaviours and phrases signalling that a narcissist is involved.
+It goes without saying that if I don’t believe a person is narcissistic, I will say so.

 -----

-I am fully CRB checked and on a register that has been accredited by the Professional Standards Authority.
+I am on a register that has been accredited by the Professional Standards Authority.

 I worked as a volunteer counsellor for Basildon Mind for three and a half years.
 While at Mind I trained in the Rewind technique for PTSD.